Interprofessional Education, Intercultural Development Inventory (IDI), and Service (AA-54)

 Policy:

 The IPE course is pass/fail and will be recorded on students’ transcripts.
-Students will be expected to complete the course and their three (3) IPE events (one in each category of service, knowledge, and College community) while enrolled as a Clarkson College student before graduation to receive their diploma.
+Students will be expected to complete the course and their three (3) IPE events (one in each of the service, knowledge, and College community categories) while enrolled as Clarkson College students before graduation to receive their diploma.
+Students only need to complete the IPE 301 course once.
+If a student returns to pursue a different degree after successfully completing the IPE 301 course requirements, and this is documented on their transcript, they do not need to take the course a second time.

-Clarkson College defines Service as College-related activities in which students, administrators, faculty, and staff engage in a mutually beneficial relationship with an identified agency or group.
-Service reflects a holistic view, which focuses on how individuals provide high-quality, ethical, and compassionate service in the field of health care and the community at large.
+Clarkson College defines Service as Clarkson College-related activities in which students, administrators, faculty, and staff engage in a mutually beneficial relationship with an identified agency or group.
+Service reflects a holistic view that focuses on how individuals provide high-quality, ethical, and compassionate service in health care and the community at large.
 Students will become familiar with service agencies, connect theory with practice, and engage in civic service activities to live and demonstrate the Clarkson College Values of Learning, Caring, Commitment, Integrity, and Excellence.

 All students are required to complete Designated Service Course(s) as a component of their program of study.
-All graduate students will complete a minimum of one (1) service course as a part of their program of study.
+All graduate students will complete at least one (1) service course as part of their program of study.
 Undergraduate students will complete a minimum of two (2) service courses as a part of their program of study.
 Designated Service Courses can be found in the Clarkson College Academic Catalog.
-Successful completion of service experience is required to pass Designated Service Course(s).
+Successful completion of service experience is required to pass the Designated Service Course(s).

-All degree-seeking students will complete the Intercultural Development Inventory (IDI) and will participate in learning experiences that encourage growth in intercultural competence, defined by IDI, LLC, as “the capability to shift perspective and appropriately adapt behavior to cultural difference and commonalities.”
+Degree-seeking students will complete the Interculture Development Inventory (IDI) pre-test, debrief, and post-test while enrolled as a Clarkson College student before graduation to receive their diploma.
+They will participate in learning experiences that encourage growth in intercultural competence, defined by IDI, LLC, as “the capability to shift perspective and appropriately adapt behavior to cultural differences and commonalities.”
 The IDI assessment is “a theory-based, developmental psychometric instrument grounded in a comprehensive, cross-culturally validated theory of intercultural competence...”
 Engaging with the IDI highlights the Clarkson College Student Success Skills of Diversity, Critical Thinking, and Communication.

 Procedure: